-The classic Dragon Age: Origins has been out for more than a decade, so it’s not a surprise that it shows multiple issues on the latest Windows 10.
+The classic Dragon Age: Origins has been out for more than a decade, so it’s not a surprise that it shows issues on the latest Windows 10.
 If DAO keeps crashing on your PC, don’t worry.
-We’ve put together some working fixes down below to get your game works again.
+We’ve put together some working fixes down below to make your game work again .

 Try these fixes

 You might not need to try them all.
 Simply work your way down until you find the one that does the trick.

 - Install all Windows updates

 - Run Dragon Age: Origins on DirectX 9